mdulin2/head_req_server/Professional_Blog.md

 --------------
 ```

 None of these result in a vulnerability directly.
-However, the logic of the routing, built into the framework, can result in unexpected cases.
+However, the logic of the routing, built into the framework, can result in a vulnerability.
 It should be noted that this table is not exhaustive.
 Several of the frameworks support multiple ways to do routing.
 This table just shows a yes/no result for whether the frameworks have this functionality, in any capacity.
 For more into this, please visit the in-depth report/notes at [5].

-The following table demonstrates which request methods do not validate CSRF tokens for each framwork:
+The following table demonstrates which request methods do not validate CSRF tokens for each framework:

 ```
 CSRF_NOT_CHECKS tab inside of `TableOfMappings.xlsx`